 - The NC Conference Insurance Committee offers a wellness program to support conference members in making their personal wellness a priority.
 For more details, click here.

-- Read more here about health and wellness resources for clergy offered through the NCC and throughout our region, including coaching, counseling, conflict transformation specialists, continuing education, and more.
+- Read more about NCC clergy resources, including health and wellness, coaching, counseling, conflict transformation specialists, continuing education, and more.

 - CareNet of NC – Beginning in January 2010, the Conference Commission on Clergy Counseling and Consultation endorsed CareNet to provide services for clergy and local church consultation.
 Affiliated with Wake Forest Baptist Health, CareNet provides high-quality, faith-integrated counseling and behavioral health services to clients.
 Many of CareNet’s 54 certified counselors and psychotherapists are ordained, certified pastoral counselors.
 For more info on services provided, confidentiality, and financial assistance available to clergy, click here.